Home Tutorials Training Consulting Books Company Contact us

 map.put("Git", "Version control system");

-You can remove an entry from a map via the remove method.
+You can remove an entry from a map using the remove method.

 map.remove("Android");

-To process every element a map you can use the forEach method, which take a lambda as parameter.
+To process every element in a map, you can use the forEach method, which takes a lambda as a parameter.

 map.forEach((k, v) -> System.out.printf("%s %s%n", k, v));

-You can convert your keys or values to an array or list.
-The following code demonstrates that.
+You can convert the keys or values to an array or a list.
+The following code demonstrates this process.

 Map<String, String> map = new HashMap<>();